pratikchhya/ETL-Project/README.md

 ### Challenges group faced

    1. Converting data type for column [Amount_paid] – Within the column there were two formats which made it difficult to convert it to        float at once.
 Multiple steps had to be done to change that column to float.
-   2. Violation code - For few violation code there were no information available which made it difficult to interpret.
+   2. Violation code - Had difficult time interpreting the violation codes as the violation codes changed as of 2018.
-   3. Dropping rows with values of 0 for latitude/longitude resulted loss of three years of data.
+   3. Dropping rows with values of 0 for both latitude/longitude resulted in loss of three years of data.

 ### Conclusion

  Reason why these columns were selected is to bring awareness to different factors that contribute to parking violations.
   - Some of the questions to look into based on the final dataset:
-     i.
-How many tickets were there as a total? ii.
-How many tickets were per year during 2017-2018 and if there is any trend? iii.
-Popular Car make which received the tickets? iv.
-When are tickets most likely to be issued?
+     1. How many tickets were there as a total?
+     2. How many tickets were per year during 2017-2018 and if there is any trend?
+     3. Popular Car make which received the tickets?
+     4. When are tickets most likely to be issued?
-     v.
-Which number plate received the most ticket violations from 2017-2018?
+     5. Which number plate received the most ticket violations from 2017-2018?